 Catholic Moral Life: In this course the students will learn the rational foundations for a Catholic moral life, with an emphasis on what the Church proposes as a just life, rather than on what they should and should not do.
 They will learn about God’s plan for the whole human race, and for each individual.
 They will learn how true knowledge of self leads to the knowledge of God’s goodness at work in their lives, and also leads to love as the fundamental response to this knowledge.
 They will learn about the true nature of the conscience, about their duty to form and follow their conscience, and about the unique role that Jesus and His Church play in the formation of a Catholic conscience.
 The students will also address specific moral questions and problems pertaining to sexuality and life issues from the perspective of the teachings of Jesus and His Church.

 Social Justice: Social justice is a course aimed at educating the students on the major social issues of our time: hunger, poverty, racism, pro-life issues, liberation theology, labor, just war, peace, and all human rights including religious freedom.
 The students learn how to apply the principles of social justice to human need, using the great social encyclicals of the Catholic Church.

-Apologetics: Apologetics is from the Greek word “apologia” which means to defend.
+Apologetics: Apologetics, from the Greek word “apologia”, means to defend.
 This class is designed to help students examine the foundations for belief, the authoritative sources for belief, and the modern challenges to belief.
 The students will examine the basic teachings of the Catholic Church for which they will build a Catholic defense as they prepare to meet the secular thinking of the modern world at college or at work.
 This course will also include a short overview of the basic teachings of major world religions.